 Does programming paradigm affect the ultimate quality of software?
-I generally avoid stoking the eternal flame war of functional vs. imperative programming, but it has to be discussed since there are so many repeated statements of fact about which one leads to higher-quality programs1.
+I generally avoid stoking the eternal flame war of functional vs. imperative programming, but it has to be discussed since there are so many repeated statements of fact about which one leads to higher-quality programs.
 The arguments primarily exist along two dimensions: correctness and performance.
 Summing them up, functional programs are more correct but slow, and imperative programs are buggy but fast.
 Of course, there are counterexamples to each of these statements, but this is a fair generalization overall.

 Thinking of it as a competition isn’t helpful though, because each paradigm has a different purpose: FP is optimized for mathematical reasoning, whereas imperative programming is fundamentally about manipulating computer hardware.
 It’s this difference between reasoning and practical execution that suggests that the highest quality software actually requires utlizing both paradigms: no matter what level we write code at, we must be able to reason about how that code runs at the level of real-world machines.
 This is what allows us to achieve the holy grail of quality: fast and correct software.